DarthDemono’s Notes for Functional programming L+Pr / IP-18fFUNPEG

 • runghc --version

-If those commands resolve and print versions, the toolchain is installed correctly.
+• cabal --version If these commands return proper versions, the toolchain is installed correctly.

 D) Quick sanity test (hello world)